Why prevention starts with personalization.

 Running Injury Profile

-In our Level 1 & 2 Certified Running Gait Analyst Courses we teach physical therapist, chiropractors, athletic trainers, personal trainers, coaches, and other running specialists how to look at the whole runner to identify the source of injury.
+In our Level 1 & 2 Certified Running Gait Analyst Courses we teach physical therapist, chiropractors, athletic trainers, personal trainers, soon-to-be running coaches, and other running specialists how to look at the whole runner to identify the source of injury.
 Research shows that runners posses a series of risk factors and then participate in running to a certain extent that an injury threshold is met.
 Each runner has a unique profile that contributes to their risk for running injuries.

 Where to Start